raison00/raison00.github.io/README.md

-# Style Guide Guide
+# Style Guide

-Style Guide Guide is a boilerplate for creating a custom style guide
+Style Guide is a boilerplate for creating a custom style guide

 ## How it works
-Style Guide Guide is built using [Jekyll](https://jekyllrb.com/), a static site generator which works quite well for managing the content of a style guide.
+Style Guide is built using [Jekyll](https://jekyllrb.com/), a static site generator which works quite well for managing the content of a style guide.

-The tool can consume and display components from anywhere, but in my own workflow we import patterns from [Pattern Lab](http://patternlab.io/) into Style Guide Guide for display.
+The tool can consume and display components from anywhere, but in my own workflow we import patterns from [Pattern Lab](http://patternlab.io/) into Style Guide for display.

 ## Getting Started
 1. In the command line, navigate to the root of the project and run the `jekyll serve` command.
 This will build the static site and watch for changes.